-The Proper Remedy for a Property Owner Seeking Relief from Hardships Created by the Landmark Law Is Under Z.R.§74-711: The BSA Has No Role in Providing Relief to Landmarking

-127. The BSA improperly used landmarking as a unique physical condition hardship to satisfy Z.R.

-§72-21(a).
-Not only is the alleged hardship resulting from landmarking not a physical condition under generating condominiums, arises out of the strict application of the zoning regulations as required in another reason is that the BSA is not authorized to consider the hardship of landmarking.
+G. The Proper Remedy for a Property Owner Seeking Relief from Hardships Created by the Landmark Law Is Under Z.R.§74-711 And The BSA Has No Role in Providing Relief For Such Hardships generating condominiums, arises out of the strict application of the zoning regulations as required in Z.R. §72-21(a).
+Thus, the variances as to the condominiums must be annulled for that reason, but another reason is that the BSA is not authorized to consider the hardship of landmarking.

-Z.R. §72-21(a), but Respondents were unable to show how this hardship, especially as to the revenue-
+The BSA improperly used landmarking as a unique physical condition hardship to satisfy Z.R. §72-21(a).
+Not only is the alleged hardship resulting from landmarking not a physical condition under Z.R. §72-21(a), but Respondents were unable to show how this hardship, especially as to the revenue-